 At Packmoor we are committed to ensuring equal opportunities, inclusion and freedom from discrimination for all our pupils.
 We value all children in our academy equally and strive to ensure that they enjoy equality of opportunity in all areas of the curriculum.

-Below this brief explanation of provision for SEN at Packmoor are links to more detailed documents including the SEN Policy, the Academy’s Local Offer and links to useful websites.
+Below this brief explanation of provision for SEND at Packmoor are links to more detailed documents including the SEND Policy, the Academy’s Local Offer and links to useful websites.

 The term ‘Special Educational Needs’ (SEN) has a legal definition, referring to children who have learning difficulties or disabilities that make it harder for them to learn or access education than most children of the same age.
 Children with Special Educational Needs are assessed when they arrive in the academy or as soon as their needs become apparent.